webzakimbo/bcome-read-the-docs/docs/source/usage/navigation.rst

 .. meta::
-   :description lang=en: Bcome usage: navigating the CLI and keyed access from the terminal.
+   :description lang=en: Bcome usage: Navigation using the Command Line Interface (CLI) or from your terminal using Keyed-Access.

 .. include:: ../urls.rst